oznogon/gattaibushido-public/rules/05_coach.md

 Threats can actively participate in Throwdowns against the Pilots.

-They also work from the background, activating their Waves and Storms as the Escalation events trigger.
+They also work from the background, activating their Waves and Storms as the Crisis events trigger.

 Threats are by nature very different than Pilots, and as such use different mechanics.
 For example, whereas Pilots have many numbers, Threats all have only one: their Threat Rating.
 This quasi-exponential stat has multiple uses, greatly increasing a Threat's level of danger as the stat goes up.